Flow-Launcher/docs/develop-csharp-plugins.md

-# C#/F# plugins Development Guide
+# DotNet plugins Development Guide

-Flow is written in C#, so plugins written in C#/F# can directly communicate with Flow without extra protocols.
+Flow is written in C#, so plugins written in dotnet platform can directly communicate with Flow without extra protocols.

 # Initialization